isaacward1/AD-HomeLab/README.md

 <h1>Active Directory Home Lab</h1>
-A guide on how to setup a basic Active Directory client-server environment with VMware Workstation.
+A simple guide on how to setup a basic Active Directory client-server environment with VMware Workstation.
 In this repository, I've included some PowerShell scripts to facilitate the Domain Services deployment process as well as role configuration.
 <br><br>